muratk3n/thirdwave/en/2020/06/terry-jones-barbarians.md

 beginning to realize that the story of a descent from the light of Rome to the darkness of Barbarian dominion is completely false ...

-The sacks of Rome by the Goths and Vandals were not great acts of destruction.
-The Goths destroyed only one building, the Vandals none at all.
-Both were armies of Christians.
-But the Roman Empire itself had already adopted a particular form of Christianity – Catholicism – and, being Rome, it was trying to impose this form of the religion on everyone else.
-The Catholic Church triumphed, and – again in the great Roman tradition – did all it could to remake people and history as it wanted them.
-The Church decided which documents would survive and which would not: all our sources come to us from medieval Catholic copyists.
-So again, our picture of the past has been given to us in a very particular way ...

 What we know of Celtic law comes from the Irish Brehon Laws, the rules of a legal system of self-help without courts or police, and which depended on communal respect.
 These laws respect individuals more than